akemin-dayo/simject/README.md

 1. Also make sure to copy `$YOUR_TWEAK.plist` to `/opt/simject/$YOUR_TWEAK.plist`. simject will not load your tweak if you miss this step!

 1. An example tweak project is available in the `simjectExampleTweak/` subfolder.
 Use it as reference if you want.
+Its Makefile is also written so that you can just run `make setup` to copy over the dylib and its plist automatically.

 ### Final notes

 Please understand that that testing your tweaks on the iOS Simulator is not necessarily a 100% accurate representation of how it will behave on an actual iOS device.

-Certain features and frameworks are usually missing from the iOS Simulator (such as anything related to the Weather frameworks).
+Certain features and frameworks are usually missing from or incomplete in the iOS Simulator (such as anything related to the Weather frameworks).

 Yes, in *most* cases, it will work identically across both the iOS Simulator and a real iOS device, but there will always be some edge cases where this does not apply.